Leptogenesis with Majoron Dark Matter: DM phenomenology

 \subsection{Majorons as Freeze-in dark matter}

-In this section, we introduce dimension-5 lepton number violating operators and show how these lead to a viable phenomenology of the Majoron as a freeze-in dark matter candidate, with the assumption that Majoron was initially absent in the early Universe.
-As mentioned earlier, the inclusion of the additional higher dimensional operators in Eq. \ref{eq:dim5-explicit} induce the following interactions after the $U(1)_L$ symmetry gets spontaneously broken as \beeq \begin{multlined} \frac{(\Phi^2+(\Phi^*)^2)\overline{\mathcal{N}_1^C}\mathcal{N}_1}{2\Lambda}+\frac{(\Phi^2+(\Phi^*)^2)\overline{\mathcal{N}_2^C}\mathcal{N}_2}{2\Lambda}\\ \supset \frac{\chi^2}{2\Lambda} (\overline{N_1^C} N_1-\overline{N_2^C} N_2). \end{multlined} \eeq With such effective interactions, Majorons could be dominantly produced from the annihilations of RHNs, which leads to a signature of UV freeze-in \cite{Elahi:2014fsa,Barman:2020plp,Barman:2021tgt,King:2023ztb}.
-In this case, contrary to the usual freeze-in scenario, the production of Majoron dark matter crucially depends on the maximum temperature of the thermal bath.
-Throughout our analysis, we shall consider the breaking of $U(1)_L$ symmetry to take place prior to the reheating temperature $(T_{\rm RH})$ of the Universe, $i.e$ during inflation or in the reheating phase, with $v_\phi >T_{\rm RH}$.
+{With the effective interactions of Majorons with RHNs as indicated in Eq. \ref{eq:chi-production}, the Majorons can be produced from the annihilations of RHNs in the early Universe.
+In this case, contrary to the usual freeze-in scenario of Majoron production from RHN decay,} the production of Majoron dark matter crucially depends on the maximum temperature of the thermal bath.
+Throughout our analysis, {we shall consider the breaking of $U(1)_L$ symmetry to take place prior to the reheating temperature $(T_{\rm RH})$ of the Universe}, $i.e$ during inflation or in the reheating phase, with $v_\phi >T_{\rm RH}$.
 Such a choice of hierarchy between $v_{\phi}$ and $T_{\rm RH}$ is also consistent with our assumption of $\phi$ being decoupled from the study below $T_{\rm RH}$.
-Hence, in our case, dark matter production is sensitive to $T_{\rm RH}$ which is considered as a free parameter in our study.
-We further consider the RHNs to be present in the thermal bath requiring $T_{\rm RH}>M_i$ and a sizeable neutrino Yukawa interactions so as they can be responsible for thermal leptogenesis.
+Hence, in our case, dark matter production is sensitive to $T_{\rm RH}$ which is considered as a free parameter in our study. {We further consider the RHNs to be present in the thermal bath requiring $T_{\rm RH}>M_i$ and a sizeable neutrino Yukawa interactions so as they can be responsible for thermal leptogenesis}.
 As a result, a specific hierarchy between the energy scales $v_\phi>T_{\rm RH}>M_i$ is essential for our setup. {Furthermore, since both the $U(1)_L$ and $Z_2$ symmetries are spontaneously broken when $\Phi$ obtains a non-zero $vev$ prior to $T_{\rm RH}$ here ($i.e.$ during inflation or extended reheating period), any topological defects formed during this symmetry breaking would be diluted during inflation.}